reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 We can use the `@SuppressWarnings` annotation to indicate that warnings on code compilation should be ignored.
 We may want to suppress warnings that clutter up the build output. `@SuppressWarnings("unchecked")`, for example, suppresses warnings associated with raw types.

-Let's look an example where we might want to use `@SuppressWarnings`:
+Let's look at an example where we might want to use `@SuppressWarnings`:
 ```java
 public class SuppressWarningsDemo {